 • Under-eating, due to a lack of appetite

 Struggling with this is not a sign of failure.
-It doesn’t mean you are broken and need fixing.
-It just means you may need some extra support in learning to recognise and respond to the signals your body is sending.
+In fact, it does not mean you are broken or in need of fixing.
+Instead, it simply means you may need some extra support in learning to recognise and respond to the signals your body is sending.

 Whether it’s an eating disorder or disordered eating, it is 100 percent possible to recover.